tonymorris/blog/posts/2014-03-04-haskell-functions-take-one-argument.markdown

 functional programming itself.

 I use the Haskell programming language for teaching functional programming.
-I like to emphasise the construction of *concepts* over any specific programming language.
+I like to emphasise the learning and construction of *concepts* over learning the details of any specific programming language.
 I am not into teaching programming languages; I really find that boring, uneventful and unhelpful for all involved.
 However, learning some of the intricacies of Haskell itself is inevitable.
 It doesn't take long though and is very much worth the investment of effort if you aspire to learning concepts.

 That is to say, using (almost all) other programming languages for this objective is a false economy that is not even a close call.
 One could spent many